Common Database Problems and Performance Issues

 Set Up Alerts

 Most database performance monitoring tools enable you to set up alerts.
-Both SolarWinds tools recommended above come with an alerts functionality.
+SolarWinds tool recommended above come with an alerts functionality.
 Alerts should be set up with thresholds built in, so you get the most important alerts, aggregated alerts, and alerts for unusual behavior.
 If you don’t set up thresholds, you can end up with floods of alerts, ultimately slowing down your efforts to fix problems.
 On the other hand, if your alerts aren’t configured correctly, you might miss critical issues you otherwise would have been able to quickly resolve.

 Key Takeaways for Identifying Performance Issues